fforster/surveysim/README.md

 # surveysim

 Tools for simulating a transient survey.
 Contains classes: constants, exposure time calculator, observatory, extinction, SFH, LCz, LCz_Av, survey.
-See main in survey to see example.
+See main in survey.py for an example.

-Needs models directory.
+Needs models directory with theoretical time series of spectra.